cased/e2b-mcp/README.md

 **Add Server Options:**
 - `--command`: Command to run the MCP server (required)
 - `--env KEY=VALUE`: Environment variables (can be used multiple times)
-- `--package`: Python package to install
+- `--install-commands`: Installation commands to run (can be used multiple times)
 - `--description`: Server description
 - `--timeout`: Timeout in minutes (default: 10)